 Dental Anxiety Silver Spring, MD

+Do you suffer from dental anxiety?
 Dental anxiety and fear of the dentist are common reasons for deteriorating or poor oral health.
 Studies show that between 8% and 15% of Americans experience some form of anxiety when visiting the dentist.
-Dental anxiety is one of the dental concerns Dr. David Rever provides a solution to.
+Dental anxiety is one of the dental concerns Dr. David Rever treats.

 Avoiding the dentist for prolonged periods of time significantly increases the risk of developing a wide range of dental problems.
 These may include tooth decay, tooth damage, and gum disease.
 Left untreated, many minor concerns lead to bigger problems, such as tooth loss.